As well as spooled-file conversion to PDF files,

 should rename the existing file before replacing it or, alternatively,

-PDFing can automatically send each newly-created PDF file as an attachment of
+PDFing can automatically send each converted file as an

 an email addressed to specified recipients.